ibeltagy/ibeltagy.github.io/index.md

 - **SciBERT** - a BERT model for scientific documents. [[Code, Data, and Pretrained model](https://github.com/allenai/scibert)]

 ### News
+- [3/2021] Serving as an area chair for the ML for NLP track at EMNLP 2021.

 - [1/2021] Promoted to Senior Research Scientist at AI2.